Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Preliminaries on diffeological Lie groups

 \subsection{Existence of non regular Lie groups}

-It is shown in \cite{Ma2011}, see also \cite{Ma2015}, that the Fr\"olicher Lie group of increasing (Fr\"olicher) diffeomorphisms of the open interval $Diff_+(]0;1[)$ is non regular in the sense of definition \ref{reg1}.
+It is shown in \cite{Ma2018-2} that the Fr\"olicher Lie group $Diff_+(]0;1[)$ of all increasing (Fr\"olicher) diffeomorphisms of the open interval, is non regular in the sense of definition \ref{reg1}.
 The main feature of the proof is that the unit vector field $1_{ ]0;1[}$ is in the Lie algebra of $Diff_+(]0;1[)$, and that it generates a local flow acting by translations.
 This local flow cannot be global.

-After this example, we can now consider a question raised in \cite{KM} on the existence of non regular Lie group.
-There are two main definitions of regular Lie group.
-The first one was given by Omori \cite{Om,OMYK2}, which assumes that equation (\ref{loga}) can be solved by a convergent Euler method (details will be given thereafter).
-These definitions are even given on what Omori calls "generalized Lie groups'', which are only topological groups without atlas but with additional structures.
-We shall say that a group is Omori-regular if the exponential map exists, and if it is the limit of the Euler numerical scheme.
-The second one given by \cite{KM}, does not assume this convergence, and does not give any such construction: the only assumption is the existence of a solution to (\ref{loga}) without any emphasis on the method used to solve this equation, and the groups considered are $c^\infty-$Lie groups.
+After this example, we consider a question raised in \cite{KM} on the existence of non-regular Lie groups.
+There are two main definitions of regular Lie groups.
+The first one was given by Omori \cite{Om,OMYK2} in the context of "generalized Lie groups'', which are topological groups without atlas but with additional structures.
+Omori's definition assumes that equation (\ref{loga}) can be solved by a convergent Euler method (details are given below, see Definition \ref{omo}).
+The second one was given by \cite{KM}; it does not assume convergence of the Euler numerical scheme, the only assumption is the {\em existence} of a solution to (\ref{loga}), and the groups considered are ``convenient" $c^\infty-$Lie groups.
 Definition \ref{reg1} used for Fr\"olicher Lie groups is an adaptation of the one given in \cite{KM}.